 By targeting specific needs, surveys also provide institutions with a valuable tool for strategic planning and grant applications.
 A typical survey includes one or more days of on-site consultation, followed by the submission of a comprehensive written report and relevant supplementary information.
-CCAHA offers four types of survey services designed for different preservation needs:
+CCAHA offers five types of survey services designed for different preservation needs:

 This survey, sometimes referred to as a "general assessment" or "overview survey," is a key first step in developing a preservation plan for institutions.
 In addition to pinpointing areas of concern, the preservation needs assessment is a valuable tool in fundraising.
 The Preservation Needs Assessment process encompasses a general evaluation of the institution's preservation needs for their collection(s): environment (temperature, relative humidity, pollution and light), housekeeping, pest control, fire protection, security, and disaster preparedness; collection storage, handling, exhibition, and treatment; and preservation planning.
 The site visit consists of a review of the site, an examination of the collection(s), and interviews with relevant staff.
 The written report provides observations, recommendations, and resources to serve as a guide in the development of a comprehensive Preservation Plan for the collection.